Glacier: Fracture zone and cracks

 The top 50 m of a glacier are rigid because they are under low pressure.
 This upper section is known as the fracture zone and moves mostly as a single unit over the plastic-flowing lower section.
 When a glacier moves through irregular terrain, cracks called crevasses develop in the fracture zone.
 Crevasses form because of differences in glacier velocity.
 If two rigid sections of a glacier move at different speeds or directions, shear forces cause them to break apart, opening a crevasse.
 Crevasses are seldom more than 150 ft deep but, in some cases, can be at least 1000 ft deep.
 Beneath this point, the plasticity of the ice prevents the formation of cracks.
 Intersecting crevasses can create isolated peaks in the ice, called seracs.

 Crevasses can form in several different ways.
 Transverse crevasses are transverse to flow and form where steeper slopes cause a glacier to accelerate.
 Longitudinal crevasses form semi-parallel to flow where a glacier expands laterally.
 Marginal crevasses form near the edge of the glacier, caused by the reduction in speed caused by friction of the valley walls.
 Marginal crevasses are largely transverse to flow.
 Moving glacier ice can sometimes separate from the stagnant ice above, forming a bergschrund.
 Bergschrunds resemble crevasses but are singular features at a glacier's margins.
 Crevasses make travel over glaciers hazardous, especially when they are hidden by fragile snow bridges.

 Below the equilibrium line, glacial meltwater is concentrated in stream channels.
 Meltwater can pool in proglacial lakes on top of a glacier or descend into the depths of a glacier via moulins.
 Streams within or beneath a glacier flow in englacial or sub-glacial tunnels.
 These tunnels sometimes reemerge at the glacier's surface.

+Subglacial processes

+Most of the important processes controlling glacial motion occur in the ice-bed contact—even though it is only a few meters thick.
+The bed's temperature, roughness and softness define basal shear stress, which in turn defines whether movement of the glacier will be accommodated by motion in the sediments, or if it will be able to slide.
+A soft bed, with high porosity and low pore fluid pressure, allows the glacier to move by sediment sliding: the base of the glacier may even remain frozen to the bed, where the underlying sediment slips underneath it like a tube of toothpaste.
+A hard bed cannot deform in this way; therefore the only way for hard-based glaciers to move is by basal sliding, where meltwater forms between the ice and the bed itself.
+Whether a bed is hard or soft depends on the porosity and pore pressure; higher porosity decreases the sediment strength (thus increases the shear stress τB).

+Porosity may vary through a range of methods.